fk1603/Load-Forecasting/README.md

 - `NSM-ENTSOE.ipynb` – Notebook containing a Naive Seasonal Model and ENTSO-E forecast.
   Used for benchmarks and model comparison.

-- `RFR.ipynb` – Random Forest model training and evaluation.
+- `RFR.ipynb` – Random Forest model definition, training and evaluation.

-- `XGBoost_2.ipynb` – Extreme Gradient Boosting model training and evaluation.
+- `XGBoost_2.ipynb` – Extreme Gradient Boosting model definition, training and evaluation.

-- `FINALTFT.ipynb` – Temporal Fusion Transformer model training and evaluation.
+- `FINALTFT.ipynb` – Temporal Fusion Transformer model definition, training and evaluation.

 ## How to Use